renpy/renpy/sphinx/source/config.rst

     manipulator.
 If an image manipulator is returned, that image manipulator is loaded in the place of the missing image.

+.. var:: config.missing_label_callback = None

+    If not None, this function is called when Ren'Py attempts to access a label that does not exist in the game.
+It should return the name of a label to use as a replacement for the missing label, or None to cause Ren'Py to raise an exception.

 .. var:: config.mouse_hide_time = 30

     The mouse is hidden after this number of seconds has elapsed